 And many products will have a “Buy with Google Guarantee”.

-With success in one area already under their belt, all that’s left is for the service to be a success in the US before a wider global rollout is guaranteed.
+So, success in one area already is under their belt.
+All that’s remains is for the service to be a success in the US before guaranteeing a wider global rollout.